BenKinchin/rpi_code/README.md

 # rpi_code
-Ben's terrible code for use on the Raspberry Pi
+Ben's terrible code for use on the Raspberry Pi.
+Includes Programs to output morse code and decipher morse code.